DoctorMcKay/node-tf2/README.md

 This module provides a very flexible interface for interacting with the [Team Fortress 2](http://store.steampowered.com) Game Coordinator.
 It's designed to work with a [node-steam-user SteamUser](https://github.com/DoctorMcKay/node-steam-user) instance.

+**You will need steam-user v4.2.0 or later and Node.js v14 or later to use tf2 v4.**
-**You will need node-steam-user v4.2.0 or later and Node.js v8 or later to use node-tf2 v3.**
+You will need steam-user v4.2.0 or later and Node.js v8 or later to use tf2 v3.

 # Setup